nope800/pokemon-showdown/sim/NONSTANDARD.md

 We do not carry information about all holdable items.
 Players wishing to hold an item with no competitive effect can simply hold a "Poke Ball".

 `Dex.items.all()` only contains information about items that are competitively relevant.
-Do not rely on this not to have any given item; "competitively relevant" is not an objective metric and may change (especially since Fling does have an effect for most items we currently consider irrelevant).
+Do not rely on this not to have any given item; "competitively relevant" is not an objective metric and may change (ebottomly since Fling does have an effect for most items we currently consider irrelevant).